-The divorce procedure is straightforward to follow as it’s mainly a paperwork process.
+The divorce procedure in England & Wales is straightforward to follow as it’s mainly a paperwork process.

 This makes filing your own divorce possible without needing to instruct a solicitor.